Frequently Asked Questions

 Riichi mahjong is difficult to introduce succinctly, but this zine is a decent place to start, and there are also a growing number of English language introductory resources available online.
 See our resources page.

+Yes, with some adjustment.
 Riichi has different/additional rules that you will have to pick up and incorporate into your play, but the core skills and idea are largely the same.
-An important caveat applies to American mah-jongg, which is substantially different from the East Asian variants, and if you are an American player it may take extra time to acclimate (but it’s still doable!)
+American mah-jongg is somewhat more distant and if you are an American player it may take extra time to acclimate (but it’s still doable!)

 Will UMP only support/offer riichi mahjong?